 Of course, Five Points isn’t the norm in Huntsville.
 Much of the city looks like the picture on the left.
 This is Cummings Research Park West, an office park developed in the 1980s.
 Office space is the dominant use.
 Except for a few corporate cafeterias, CRP doesn’t have restaurants; no retail or residential development is allowed within the park.
 It was designed for driving.
 And there’s nothing sinister about that—it’s the way office parks were designed in that era.

-We’re now seeing a movement towards the “traditional” neighborhood design, where not only driving but walking, biking or transit makes life easily accessible.
+We’re now seeing a movement towards the “traditional” neighborhood design, where not only driving but walking, biking or transit makes transportation more sustainable.
 Providence, pictured on the right, is located in the Northwest subarea off University Drive, was an early adopter of “Traditional Neighborhood Development”, sometimes referred to as “New Urbanism.”